 Read moreA production facility model is a digital representation of the structure, processes, and operations of a production plant.
 It includes the facility’s physical components, such as machinery and equipment, as […]

-Read morePTS is a common point cloud file format that stores three-dimensional coordinates in text format.
-It is widely used in laser scanning and 3D scanning, especially in situations where compatibility […]
+Read morePTS is a widely used plain-text file format for storing three-dimensional point cloud data.
+It is commonly applied in terrestrial laser scanning and 3D documentation workflows, particularly in cases where […]

 Read moreReal-time monitoring refers to the process of collecting, analyzing, and displaying data immediately at the moment of the event, with no significant delay.
 This enables quick response to changing conditions […]

-Read moreRemote monitoring refers to the surveillance and supervision of systems, devices, or processes from a distance via data networks.
-It allows real-time data collection from production equipment, infrastructure, or environmental […]
+Read moreRemote monitoring refers to the observation, supervision, and data collection of systems, devices, or processes from a distance through digital networks.
+It enables real-time insight into operations without requiring a […]

 Read moreSafety observation is a systematic process in which data is collected, analysed and reported to assess the safety conditions of a working environment.
 Its objective is to identify potential hazards, […]

-Read moreA safety protocol is a set of rules and procedures that protect communications, systems and data from unauthorised access, manipulation or data breaches.
-Common cybersecurity protocols include HTTPS (secure communication […]
+Read moreA safety protocol is a predefined set of technical rules and operational procedures used to secure digital communications, systems, and data.
+These protocols are critical in preventing unauthorised access, manipulation, […]

 Read moreA soft model refers to a preliminary model created in the early stages of 3D design, representing the spatial allocation, general form, and primary dimensions of the intended object without […]